muratk5n/thirdwave/en/README.md

 ---

-Goog innovation stagnated on that front, possibly due to that domimance.
-You can't switch your country of origin once you sign up from a particular country?
-Really bad system design.

 WION: "United States Justice Department (DoJ) is poised to sue Alphabet Inc's Google regarding the platform's dominance over the digital advertising market"